 Supporting Organisation:

-- CFA Society Hong Kong
+- Chinese Financial Association of Hong Kong

 - Hong Kong Investment Funds Association